spscatena/spscatena/README.md

-### Welcome to my GitHub page!
+### Welcome to my GitHub page.

 #### 😊 Hi, my name is Sabrina.

-#### 🤓 I'm looking for Frontend or Fullstack development opportunities where I can learn and grow my skills but also contribute in areas related to my background.
+#### 🤓 Looking to always be learning anything related to software development.

-#### 🥳 In my free time, I enjoy reading, cooking, learning to code, and a newfound love (thank you 2020) of baking.
+#### 🥳 In my free time, I enjoy reading, cooking and baking.
 If you would like to learn more about me, please feel free to contact me at any time.
 I look forward to hearing from you!

 #### 🌎 www.sabrinascatena.com
 #### 📪 sabrina.scatena@gmail.com